 I choose another short vowel like o and I’m planning intentionally to create CVC words with my consonant choices.

-For example with the vowel o, choose the following consonant letters to introduce.
+For instance with the vowel o, choose the following consonant letters to introduce.

 - /l/, /g/, /d/, /p/ and “Go” as a sight word.